Proofs of Proof-of-Stake with Sublinear Complexity: Introduction

-In many blockchain systems such as Cosmos~\cite{cosmos-whitepaper} and Ethereum~\cite{weak-subjectivity}, bootstrapping nodes are expected to obtain \emph{checkpoints} on recent blocks from a trusted source (\eg, a peer or a trusted website), after which it has to download only a constant number of block headers to identify the tip of the canonical chain.
-While the idea of checkpointing has becoming increasingly popular in the community, there is no concrete protocol to determine such checkpoints in a decentralized manner.
-Indeed, our PoPoS construction can be thought of as the first protocol that enables a light client to \emph{succinctly} verify the veracity of these checkpoints without relying on any trusted third party.
+Some clients obtain a \emph{checkpoint}~\cite{cosmos-whitepaper,weak-subjectivity} on a recent block from a trusted source, after which they download only a constant number of block headers to identify the tip.
+Our construction allows augmenting these clients so that they can \emph{succinctly verify} the veracity of a checkpoint without relying on a trusted third party.